Anthony Sampieri sentenced to life in jail after Kogarah dance studio rape of 7-year-old

 The judge warned "the risk of reoffending looms large" for Sampieri, saying the 56-year-old will "remain a future danger".

-The court heard Sampieri, who has liver cancer, has only a 60 per cent chance of surviving the next five years.

-The 56-year-old has pleaded guilty to 10 charges related to the attack including three counts of sexual intercourse with a child under 10.
+Sampieri pleaded guilty to 10 charges related to the attack including three counts of sexual intercourse with a child under 10.
 He's also admitted to charges related to sexually explicit and harassing phone calls he made to women in the months before the Kogarah attack.

 Sampieri was heckled as he walked into the court on Friday last week, with a member of the public gallery heard saying: "There he is, the little piece of s***."